[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 Cold Drip Campaigns

-When you send out drip emails to cold leads in order to increase their sales-readiness, it is known as a cold drip campaign.
+When you send out drip marketing emails to cold leads in order to increase their sales-readiness, it is known as a cold drip campaign.
 These emails are deployed to smaller email lists that are pre-generated by the lead generation team.
 You can send these emails based on triggers like email opened or links clicked-through.

 Warm Drip Campaigns